tomlooman/tomlooman.github.io/_posts/2023-02-14-unreal-engine-cpp-guide.md

 }
 ```

-_BlueprintNativeEvent_ is useful to allow C++ to provide a base implementation, Blueprint child classes can then override or extend this function.
-In C++ the function implementation will have an \_Implementation suffix added.
+`BlueprintNativeEvent` allows C++ to provide a base implementation while Blueprint derived classes can choose to override or extend this function.
+In C++ the function implementation will have an `\_Implementation` suffix added.
 This is from code generated by Unreal.

 In order to check whether a specific class implements (inherits from) the interface you can use `Implements<T>()`.
 For this, you use the "U" prefixed class name.